New Convention Proposal Period

 2) Industry-Sponsored: A clinician's attendance is paid for by a convention exhibitor.
 Content is still expected to be primarily pedagogical, and sponsorship does not guarantee selection.

-When you propose a clinic, you will acknowledge that your clinic may be scheduled on Thursday, Friday, or Saturday of the convention (and Wednesday, for technology clinics).
+When you propose a clinic, you will acknowledge that your clinic may be scheduled on Thursday, Friday, or Saturday during the virtual convention (and Tuesday, Wednesday, Thursday, Friday or Saturday for technology clinics).
 You will not be asked for a day preference when you propose.

 Information Needed for a Complete Proposal